 - Experience of developing an applied research program that engages graduate and undergraduate students

-- Professional practice experience in civil or transportation engineering
+- Professional practice experience in geotechnical engineering

 - Professional registration as a Civil Engineer

 Initial review of applications will begin December 1, 2022.
 The position will remain open and review of applications will continue until the position is filled.
 To be considered, submit all required materials listed below to the Sacramento State Employment Opportunities webpage (https://careers.csus.edu/en-us/listing).

 Candidate must include the following attachments with the application: